 Cyber attacks are an ever-present threat in our digital landscape.
 They are occurring more and more frequently, targeting organisations from start-ups to global conglomerates alike.
 On average, a cyber attack takes place every 39 seconds, meaning there are over two thousand attacks every day.
-So what is a Cyber Attack and how can it affect my business?
+So what is a Cyber Security Attack and how can it affect my business?

 What is a cyber attack?

 In its simplest term, a cyber attack is an offensive manoeuvre carried out by a hacker or group of hackers, with the intention of accessing a private device and private information.
 The aim here is to acquire details that can be used to the hackers’ advantage, whether that be company data, company payments, personal bank details, passwords, contact lists or other secret data.

 Once a hacker acquires this information, they can impersonate the victim online, steal money or information and hold data for ransom.
 On average, over $6 trillion of damages are caused by cybercrime each year.